yabinzhangJohn/IRQA_Measure/Readme.txt

 The code has been tested on the Windows 7 64-bit OS.
-To run the code: prepare the MIT RetargetMe dataset and then run the MIT_ARS_main.m Note that it takes around 1.5 hours on Win 7 (i5 @3.2GHz and 16GB ram).
+To run the code: prepare the MIT RetargetMe dataset and then run the MIT_ARS_main.m

+Note that it takes around 1.5 hours on Win 7 (i5 @3.2GHz and 16GB ram).

-NOTE: if the mex files are incompatible, run the COMPUTE_MEX.m, and replace the existing mex files with the new generated ones.
+NOTE: if the mex files are incompatible, run the COMPUTE_MEX.m to replace the existing mex files with the new generated ones.

 MIT RetargetMe dataset: http://people.csail.mit.edu/mrub/retargetme/